 To book an inspection, please call 519-837-5614.
 Inspections requested by 3:00 p.m. on a regular business day can be done the next business day.

-Note: A report will be required to be submitted at time of the final building inspection, from a licenced electrical contractor or the Electrical Safety Authority, certifying the accessory apartment has been inspected and there are no visible fire or shock hazards associated with the electrical system.
-This report will be required for both new and existing accessory apartments and is in addition to any other electrical permits, inspections or certificates that may be required.
+Note: An Accessory Apartment Electrical Form is required to be submitted at time of the final building inspection, to be completed by a licensed electrical contractor.
+This will confirm that they have inspected the apartment and there are no visible signs of fire or shock hazards associated with the electrical system.
+This form is in addition to other Electrical Safety Authority inspection reports, as may be required by the inspector, dependent on the scope of the work.

 Refer to the Guide to Building Permits for Home Owners / Renovators for additional information.